ilent2/ot-ri-sims/README.md

 Despite these uncertainties, the results agree well with thouse presented in the paper.

+Figure 1 is qualitatively interesting, but it is very difficult to reproduce as its unclear exactly how the trapping efficiency is calculated.
+We get similar shapes that demonstrate the non-monoticity and discontinuity, but its difficult to get the same scaling factor (unless I'm missing something obvious).

 Possible improvements could include doing dynamics simulations to find the effective trap stiffness or corner frequency instead of estimating the trap stiffness from the force profile.